windmill-labs/windmilldocs/docs/apps/1_canvas.md

 You can lock a component by clicking on the lock button on the top-right corner of the component.

-:::info
+:::tip
-Moving or moving a component will move all unlocked components on its way.
+Moving a component will move all unlocked components on its way.
 :::

 ### Expand a component